MahmoudAhmadOsman/p0-jdbc-northern-book-store/README.md

 ### Database
-- I will be using Postgress[Postgress](https://www.postgresql.org/) as database storage for this application.
+- This application is using Postgress[Postgress](https://www.postgresql.org/) as a backend database storage.

 ### Host
-- This application will be hosted on AWS on one of the EC2 instance
+- This application will be hosted on AWS, EC2 instance and uses RDS (Postgress) as a database.

 ## Tech Stack